Seven-Figure Dropshipper Paul Lee's Facebook Ads Formula

 Jessica: I see.
 Since we are focusing on just the Facebook ad, let’s talk a little bit about creating a product video for a product like this.
 It’s not something you’re excited about, how would you go about creating a video?

-Paul: The thing is, I never create videos myself.
+Paul: The Facebook Ads formula likes videos.
+But the thing is, I never create videos myself.
 I have dedicated video editors, but I can walk you through the process of how to easily find the video editor, know they’re good, and build a long term relationship with them.

 Jessica: That’d be really cool because so far we’ve only talked about how to create videos yourself, but I know a lot of dropshippers would rather pass that off.